jannis-kiriasis/the-checklistar/README.md

    - 'DATABASE_URL': 'past the database URL from ElephantSQL you have copied at point 2.7'
    - 'SECRET_KEY': 'come up with a random secret key'
 6. **Back in your code editor** create a file 'env.py'
-7. add 'env.py' to the .gitignore file
+7. Add 'env.py' to the .gitignore file
-8. in 'env.py' add the following code
+8. In 'env.py' add the following code:
-   `import os`
+   - `import os`
-   `os.environ["DATABASE_URL"] = "your database URL from point 2.7"`
+   - `os.environ["DATABASE_URL"] = "your database URL from point 2.7"`
-   `os.environ["SECRET_KEY"] = "your secret key from point 3.5"`
+   - `os.environ["SECRET_KEY"] = "your secret key from point 3.5"`
-9. save
+9. Save
-10. In 'settings.py' make sure that DATABASES and SECRET_KEY are equal to"
+10. In 'settings.py' make sure that DATABASES and SECRET_KEY are equal to:
    - `DATABASES = {'default': dj_database_url.parse(os.environ.get('DATABASE_URL'))}`
    - `SECRET_KEY = os.environ.get('SECRET_KEY')`
 11. Initialise the database with the command `python3 manage.py migrate`